Mário Balbúrdia

-Mário César Azevedo Alves Balbúrdia (born 19 August 1997) is an Angolan professional footballer who plays as midfielder for Boluspor and the Angola national team.
+Mário César Azevedo Alves Balbúrdia (born 19 August 1997) is an Angolan professional footballer who plays as midfielder for Petro de Luanda and the Angola national team.

 Professional career

 Balbúrdia is a youth product of Primeiro de Agosto, and debuted with the senior team in 2018.

 On 20 July 2022, Liga Portugal 2 side Estrela da Amadora announced the signing of Balbúrdia.

 On 1 September 2023, following Estrela's promotion to the Primeira Liga the previous season, Balbúrdia remained in the Liga Portugal 2, signing a one-year contract with Mafra.

 On 14 September 2024, Balbúrdia joined the reigning Georgian champions Dinamo Batumi.
 In next three weeks he took part in five league matches, scoring three times, including a winner against Kolkheti 1913.
 Overall, his tally of five goals was enough to finish the season as Dinamo's shared topscorer.
 The Erovnuli Liga named Balbúrdia in team of the last round which encompassed nine league matches.